How to Build a Grammar Lesson: This post aims to help you from start to finish with planning a grammar lesson.

 3. Give direct instruction—but connect to concepts.

+Many grammar lesson plans include direct instruction in some capacity.
 Not every part of a grammar lesson should be direct instruction; however, I know that many teachers fear that a grammar lesson will only be direct instruction.
 Don’t allow that fear to stop direct instruction.
+Our grammar lessons will move beyond the grammar worksheet.
+Here are pieces that will work; consider these part of a grammar lesson plan sample.

 Create a presentation with facts, lists, and examples.
 Be sure to include the why behind learning such material.
 For example: